deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 “...It’s been a long time.”

 Personal invitations from the Great Father for a day of hunting and sport were decidedly rare.
-It was Champions and heads of state who usually received such hospitality, not haggered old Fathers of martial Clans.
+It was Champions and heads of state who usually received such hospitality, not haggard old Fathers of martial Clans.
 That the invitation also came from the all-but-certain future Great Mother was unheard of.

 They were sending a hell of a signal of esteem, and that was a thing which would make anyone nervous.
 But Garaaf was a grizzled Father of Whitecrest, and that meant the reason for his invitation could only be one thing: terrible duty.